 Tel Aviv University Psychological Services Center: AMPTAU students qualify for counseling at a subsidized rate from the on-campus English-speaking psychological counseling team.

 The Israel office features five dedicated administrators whose doors are always open to students to assist with matters on and off campus and help to navigate some of the finer details of life in Israel.
 (Pic of the moms!)
 Each class also elects a four-member executive leadership, the “E-Board,” who serves as the liaison between students and the administration.
-This board coordinates student activities and clinical opportunities, assists in curriculum development, and helps in countless ways to strengthen the Sackler community.
+This board coordinates student activities and clinical opportunities, assists in curriculum development, and helps in countless ways to strengthen the medical school community.